MElashkr/az-104-labs/Configure and manage Virtual Network/README.md

 Components of App-Gateway:
 - Frontend-IP
 - Http(s) Listner: that is logical entity that checks incomming connection requests.
+If a request is comming to a Listner, then it redirects this request to backend-pool.
 There can be multiple Listners attached to App-Gateway
   - There are 2 typs
     - Basic: the Listner listen to a single domain
     - Multiple side: the Listner listen to multiple domains